bodhiproject/bodhi-ui/README.md

 ## Steps
 1. Installing Packages & Dependencies:
   `yarn`
   it will download all the necessary packages and dependencies in to node_modules folder.
+2. Run `npm install`

-2. Start the app
+3. Start the app
   `yarn start`
   After the compiled process completed successfully, it will show success commands & redirect to the http://localhost:3000/ of your browser where you will find the login screen of the  app.

-3. To create an Optimized Product Build of the isomorphic app. you will need need to do is to run build command in you terminal root directory of the app.
+4. To create an Optimized Product Build of the isomorphic app. you will need need to do is to run build command in you terminal root directory of the app.
   `yarn build`

 # Development